Chapter 14

 Discourse

-Today the world's civilization — sound, light, electricity, and chemical transformation — has produced all manner of things in full array.
+Today the world's civilization — sound, light, electricity, and chemical transformation — has produced all manner of things in full profusion.
 Yet what exists today did not spring into being only now.
 It has existed since antiquity.
 It is simply that people today have newly discovered and brought it forth.
 And all that exists — where ultimately does it come from?
 Even if we progress for tens of thousands of years beyond the present, pushing inquiry to the point where there is nothing left to inquire into, there must remain something that cannot be seen, cannot be heard, cannot be conceived, cannot be expressed in words.
-This unseeable, unhearable something is given the provisional name of Dao.
+This invisible, inaudible something is given the provisional name of Dao.
 It is the original source of all that exists.
 Because all that exists has form and sound, all that exists is subject to change and destruction.
 Dao has neither form nor sound, and therefore undergoes no change and no destruction.
 It is eternally new across the ages.
 If one grasps its guiding thread and holds fast to it, then all that exists will serve one's purposes.
-Laozi's two phrases — "hold fast to the ancient Dao to master all that the present holds" — are truly the master key, the essential secret.
+Laozi's two lines — "hold fast to the ancient Dao to master all that the present holds" — are truly the master key, the essential secret.
 Those in today's world who are fond of antiquity mostly cling stubbornly to the words and deeds of the ancients.
 They do not realize that these are merely the discarded traces of what has already passed.
 They are not the Dao of antiquity.
 The Dao of antiquity is the Dao of today.
 Dao knows neither ancient nor modern.
 If one can truly hold fast to the ancient Dao, one can command and employ all that the present holds.